csoltenborn/GoogleTestAdapter/README.md

 You might consider using GTA's project settings to switch off symbol parsing and binary scanning for problematic test executables only, thus compromising between speed of test discovery and build maintainability.

 ##### The Test Explorer window can not be opened after installing GTA
 * Your MEF cache might have been corrupted.
-Please refer to #172 for help.
+Please refer to [issue #172](https://github.com/csoltenborn/GoogleTestAdapter/issues/172) for help.

 ##### The Google Test Adapter extension is disabled when I start Visual Studio
 * Your MEF cache might have been corrupted.
-Please refer to #98 for help.
+Please refer to [issue #98](https://github.com/csoltenborn/GoogleTestAdapter/issues/98) for help.

 ### Development of Google Test Adapter